-The formal part was followed by the Elysée Treaty Debate.
+The focus of the second day of the celebration was the Elysée Treaty Debate.
 The debate, this year already in its 10th edition, is one of the highlights of the Eurocampus, hosted annually by the Lycée Français International Samuel Beckett (LFI) and St. Kilian’s Deutsche Schule Dublin.
 It simulates a European Committee meeting at senior level aiming at engaging students with European issues and to foster interest in their role as Europeans today.
 It is also a vivid example of a European educational experience through the languages of French, German and English, that was initiated in 2013 in celebration of the 50th anniversary of the treaty of friendship signed between France and West Germany at the Elysée Palace in Paris in 1963.

 All students delivered an impressive level of debate and rebuttal of their opponents’ arguments and were commended for their performances.
 The adjudicators Madame Diallo, the French Cultural Attaché, Herr Henneberg, the German Cultural Attaché and Ms Golden, a former teacher of St. Kilian’s, who were then faced with the difficult task of deciding on a winning team.

-Congratulations to this year’s winners, Gaëlle Abrard (LFI), Sophia Larionova O’Connor (St. Kilian’s), Thomas Waché (LFI), Else Denis (LFI), Timothé Nelserade (LFI), Eliska Dvorakova (St. Kilian’s) and Neha Krishan (St. Kilian’s) who successfully and convincingly proposed the motion and were presented with a Perpetual trophy.
+Congratulations to this year’s winners, Gaëlle Abrard (LFI), Sophia Larionova O’Connor (St. Kilian’s), Thomas Waché (LFI), Else Denis (LFI), Timothé Nelserade (LFI), Eliska Dvorakova (St. Kilian’s), Neha Krishnan (St. Kilian’s) and Nadia Matthias (St. Kilian’s) who successfully and convincingly proposed the motion and were presented with a Perpetual trophy.

 Thank you to the organising teachers and all students involved.
 Our gratitude also goes to all esteemed guests for their attendance and to the German and French Embassies for their continuous support for this event.